mleone10/blog/content/posts/analog-gtd.md

 * I want to better manage my personal **someday/maybe** list.
 On the one hand, I could easily just add this to my notebook.
 But if items stay on the list for longer than I use a given notebook, I'd have to copy them to the next one.
 Then again, maybe that's a good thing...

 Despite those shortcomings, the beauty of a notebook is that it encourages iteration.
 Maybe next month I'll try adopting a new layout, or I'll tweak how I record a given month's events.
 Maybe I'll experiment with a Weekly Log.
 Who knows!
 The notebook is an artifact of its time, changing to suit my needs as they grow and change.

+## Update 3/17/2023
+In the spirit of continuous improvement, I've actually changed my system a bit since writing this post!
+I just started a new notebook and opted not to include miniature calendars in my Future Log.
+I'll rely fully on Google Calendar for my date-tracking needs.
+I've also moved my various Project Lists to dedicated pages, as I realized I was hindering my project tracking by trying to limit the list to a few cramped lines.

+I've also eliminated the four files I kept on my work laptop Desktop.
+Instead, I'm going to rely more on my notebook for work tracking.

+Lastly, I'm experimenting with keeping Someday/Maybe lists in Google Drive.
+Some of the items on these lists are truly ambiguous, and I'd rather not have to copy them across notebooks.

 {{< signature >}}